anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Knowing that default.api.timeout.ms worked, we tested it out on integration and intimated all the stakeholders about it.
 Hurray!!

-Apart from figuring out the right consumer config, we realized that since live migration is the one creating all the fuss, we also updated the [migration policy](https://cloud.google.com/compute/docs/instances/setting-instance-scheduling-options#schedulingoptions) from migrateOnHostMaintenance to terminateOnHostMaintenance and also set compute.instances.automaticRestart to be true.
+Apart from figuring out the right consumer config, we realized that since live migration is the one creating all the fuss, we updated the [migration policy](https://cloud.google.com/compute/docs/instances/setting-instance-scheduling-options#schedulingoptions) from migrateOnHostMaintenance to terminateOnHostMaintenance and also set compute.instances.automaticRestart to be true.
 Shutdown and restart would mean a faster preferred election.
 Since Kafka is and highly available setup, one broker being down for a few minutes wouldn't have much effect.